Leadership Pittsburgh (LP) is a nine-month program for established senior-level leaders.

 A group from LP XXXIX helped Hello Neighbor with setting up an apartment that was going to be the new home for a Rohingya family who was moving to Pittsburgh.
 The group transported necessary items from Hello Neighbor’s offices to the apartment.
 Upon arrival at the apartment, they met additional deliveries of furniture and supplies and proceeded to unload, unpack and setup all of the items needed to fully furnish the apartment and make it a welcoming home for the family.

 Leadership Pittsburgh applications are due the first Friday in June for the class that starts in September.
 Early applications are encouraged.
 Incentive tuition price is provided for applications submitted by the first Friday in May.
 All parts of the application must be complete to be considered.

 A selection committee reviews applications during the month of July.
 Applicants accepted for admission to Leadership Pittsburgh are notified in August.

 A letter of support from the organization that employs the applicant, as well as letters of recommendation from persons familiar with the applicant’s abilities and skills (especially LPI alums!) are strongly recommended at the time of application.
 Self-employed individuals can also apply.
 The selection committee seeks to have each class of Leadership Pittsburgh represent a diverse cross section of our community, that is: diverse by race, gender, background, perspectives, occupation and personal experience.

-Click here to download the tentative LP XXXIII 2016-2017 Schedule.
+Click here to download the 2023-2024 LP cohort schedule.

-Each session location is different and conducive to the subject.
+TWhen sessions are held in-person, each session location is different and conducive to the subject.

 Site visits and group discussions create a highly experiential learning environment.